A Brief Walkersville History

 1946: A large number of young people joined the church and the group, Presbyterian Youth Fellowship, was formed.
 About this same time, a lighted tennis court/basketball court was constructed between the manse and the church.

-February 22, 1959: Frances Alston was called as pastor and soon after arriving he began a new building program.
+February 22, 1959: Francis Alston was called as pastor and soon after arriving he began a new building program.

 November, 1959: Session voted to not be yoked to Turner Presbyterian Church.
 It is unknown what happened to the yoke with Rehobeth Presbyterian Church.